 Where to eat it: BeaverTails has since expanded across the country, with locations in Canadian landmarks such as Vancouver’s Grouse Mountain and Halifax’s Waterfront.

-Ron Telesky is a pizza joint in Berlin, which offers up “Canadian-style” pizza.
-When one of the owners did a high school exchange in Peterborough, Ontario, he was impressed with the style of pizza they served in his surrogate home.
-It wasn’t quite as fried and doughy as American style, yet the toppings were more inventive than traditional Italian-style pies.
-The resulting pizza at Ron Telesky’s is somewhere in-between: a thin-crust pizza with an array of creative pizzas toppings.
+Sometimes it takes a fresh set of eyes (not to mention taste buds) to help us understand what makes a dish truly Canadian.
+Take Canadian-style pizza, for example, which is perhaps best defined by the menu at Ron Telesky Canadian Pizza in (of all places) Berlin, Germany.
+How did a German pizzeria end up making a name for itself with pies inspired by the Great White North?
+It turns out one of the owners did a high school exchange in Peterborough, Ontario, where he was impressed with the local pizza.
+It wasn’t quite as fried and doughy as American-style, yet the toppings were more inventive than traditional Italian-style pies.
+The resulting pizza on his Berlin menu is somewhere in-between: a thin-crust pizza with an array of creative pizzas toppings.
 Flavours include Cronenberg Crash (cilantro pesto, tandoori tofu, mango, peanuts and red pepper) and the Wayne Gretzky (feta, mozzarella and cheddar cheeses, Italian salami, speck and chorizo, hot peppers, chili flakes and caramelized onions).
-Maple syrup is proudly displayed as one of the additional, complimentary toppings.
+Maple syrup is proudly displayed as one of the additional (and complimentary) toppings.

 Where to eat it: Ron Telesky’s is located in the Kreuzberg neighbourhood in Berlin.